Balancing-based model reduction for switched descriptor systems: Preliminaries

 \subsection{Switched descriptor systems}

-For a switched \DAE~\eqref{eqn:sDAE}, there is no guarantee that the initial value after a switch satisfies the consistency condition~\eqref{eqn:consistencyCondition}.
+For the switched \DAE~\eqref{eqn:sDAE}, there is a priori no guarantee that the initial value after a switch satisfies the consistency condition~\eqref{eqn:consistencyCondition}.
 Hence, we cannot expect to assume the existence of classical solutions.
-Instead, we rely on \emph{piecewise-smooth distributions}, first presented in \cite{Tre09} and applied to switched \DAEs in \cite{Tre09-thesis,Tre12}.
-In particular, regularity of each mode of the \SDAE and assuming that the switching times do not accumulate is sufficient for the existence of a unique solution of the initial trajectory problem for~\eqref{eqn:sDAE}; see \cite[Cor.~5.2]{Tre12}.
+Instead, we rely on \emph{piecewise-smooth distributions}, first presented in \cite{Tre09} and applied to switched \DAE in \cite{Tre09-thesis,Tre12}.
+In particular, regularity of each mode of the \SDAE and the assumption that the switching times do not accumulate is sufficient for the existence of a unique solution to the initial trajectory problem for~\eqref{eqn:sDAE}; see \cite[Cor.~5.2]{Tre12}.
 For an overview of other distributional solution concepts in the context of \DAEs, we refer to \cite{Tre13}.
-Asymptotic stability of \SDAEs and related reduced order model is beyond the proposes of this work although fundamental for practical applications.
-We refer to \cite{LibT12} for sufficient conditions for asymptotic stability of \SDAEs under our class of switching signals defined in~\eqref{eqn:suitableSwitchingSignals} or under sufficiently slow average dwell-time switching.
+Asymptotic stability of \SDAEs is beyond the purposes of this work, although it is fundamental for practical applications.
+We refer to \cite{LibT12} for sufficient conditions for asymptotic stability of \SDAE under our class of switching signals defined in~\eqref{eqn:suitableSwitchingSignals} or under sufficiently slow average dwell-time switching.

 To formulate our forthcoming \MOR method, we make use of an equivalent characterization of the switched descriptor system as a switched \ODE with jumps and impulses, which was first derived in \cite{Hos22,HosT23}.
-In more detail, let $\switch\in\calS$ and consider the switched \ODEs with jumps and Dirac impulses given by
+In more detail, let $\switch\in\calS$ and consider the switched \ODE with jumps and Dirac impulses given by

-where $\switch_k\vcentcolon = \switch(t_k)$ is constant along $(t_k,t_{k+1})$, $\indDAE_{\switch_k}$ is the nilpotency index of matrix pencil $(E_{\switch_k},A_{\switch_k})$, and
+where $\switch_k\vcentcolon = \switch(t_k)$ is constant along $(t_k,t_{k+1})$, $\indDAE_{\switch_k}$ is the nilpotency index of matrix pencil $(\fE_{\switch_k},\fA_{\switch_k})$, and

 Note that we do not recall the precise definition of left-and right-sided evaluation at $t$, denoted with $t^-$ and $t^+$, the impulsive component denoted with $[t]$ here, and the $i$th derivative of the Dirac impulse $\delta_t^{(i)}$, since these aspects are not relevant in the remainder of the manuscript.
 Instead, we refer to \cite{Tre09}.